What Is Placental Abruption?

 - Getting pregnant later in life.
 Your chances of having a placental abruption are higher if you’re 35 or older.
 In most cases, the mother is over 40.

 - Carrying more than one baby.
 Sometimes, delivering the first baby can make the placenta separate before the next baby is ready to be born.

 - Abdominal trauma.
 This could happen if you fall and hit your belly.
 It could also happen in a traffic accident if your abdomen is injured, so always remember to buckle up.

 You can’t prevent placental abruption, but there are some things you can avoid, such as tobacco, alcohol, and drugs to reduce your odds.

 You should tell your doctor if you’ve had placental abruption before.
-She’ll monitor you closely.
-She also may suggest other ways you can prevent it from happening again.
+They’ll monitor you closely.
+They also may suggest other ways you can prevent it from happening again.

 Placental Abruption Diagnosis

 If you’re having bleeding or abdominal pain, you’ll need to see your doctor right away.
 They’ll do a physical exam and run blood tests, and also may perform an ultrasound to see inside your uterus.
 (Ultrasounds don’t always show placental abruptions).